JulliaS/ElectionsPro/README.md

 # ElectionsPro
 Because of disability of resolving all the conflicts(it was imposible), we were not able to give you the full picture of out commits.
-However, we have made some global comits of each developer.
+However, we have created a new repo and made some global comits of each developer.
 Responsibilities: